 Most people with coronavirus won’t spread it.
 Why do a few infect many?

-At a May 30 birthday party in Texas, one man reportedly infected 18 friends and family with the coronavirus.
+At a birthday party in Texas on May 30, one man reportedly infected 17 members of his family with the coronavirus.

 Reading reports like these, you might think of the virus as a wildfire, instantly setting off epidemics wherever it goes.
 But other reports tell another story altogether.